 Whether you like it or not, you are, in each moment, perceiving a delusional world constructed from abstract ideas.
 These ideas predict (imperfectly) how the world around you behaves.
 If you are unable to write well, then you are unable to think as clearly and as powerfully as those who do write well.
 The world will make less sense, and you will suffer more.
 Writing allows you to be competent, to determine good ideas from bad ideas, and to determine “the truth” from “their truth”.

 It is not what you say, but how you say it.

 In the context of persuasion, this is absolutely correct.
-Truth simply does not matter when we are speaking or listening.
+“The truth” simply does not matter when we are speaking or listening.
 All that matters is the persuasiveness of an idea.
-Our thoughts and perceptions are not shaped by “the truth”, but instead by the most persuasive ideas.
+We cannot know truth but from abstract ideas.
+As a result, our thoughts and perceptions are not shaped by “the truth”, but instead by the most persuasive ideas.

 Writing can transform a disgusting idea into a pristine and persuasive idea.
 The power of writing can be used for the greatest good or the greatest evil.
 And it is this power that corrupts the art of writing and turns it into propaganda.
 Writing can be the sword of truth, or the blade that murders the truth.
 And it is here, on this distinction, that many half-educated writers go to die.

 If you commit yourself to speak the truth, you’ll find (if you’re at all honest) that you have nothing to say.
-Instead, writing allows you to seek the truth, so that eventually you might have something useful to say.
-Writing can even empower you to live the truth, so that your life is filled with meaning.
+Instead, writing can allow you to seek the truth, so that eventually you might have something useful to say.
+Writing can even empower you to live the truth, so that your life may be filled with meaning.